 Individual or group challenges to a particular item or type of material in the collection will not preclude its use by others.

 Scope of Collections

-The materials collection consists of more than 42,000 catalogued books, compact discs, videotapes, DVDs, and documents, plus eight public access computers with internet access.
-The library subscribes to more than 100 magazines, various newspapers, and offers patrons access to indexed magazine content online at the library or at home through the state-wide subscription to Marvel!
-(Maine’s Virtual Library).
+The materials collection consists of more than 42,000 catalogued items in various formats, plus public access computers with internet access.
+The library subscribes to more than 80 magazines, various newspapers, and offers patrons access to indexed magazine content online at the library or at home through the state-wide subscription to the Digital Maine Library.

 The Maine Collection houses a selection of over 2,000 items of fiction and non-fiction material about Maine and by Maine authors, including transcriptions of original Jonathan Fisher diaries.

-The digital library is the newest addition to the library’s offerings.
-Available from the library’s website, BHPL offers subscription-based services free to patrons, possibly including e-books, e-audiobooks, digital music, learning platforms and other services of interest to library patrons of all ages.
+Available from the library’s website, BHPL offers subscription-based digital library services free to patrons, possibly including e-books, e-audiobooks, digital music, movies, learning platforms and other services of interest to library patrons of all ages.

 Collection Development Responsibilities

 Authority for selection or de-selection of materials is delegated by the Library Board of Directors to the Library Director, who may in turn delegate to staff the responsibility to manage acquisitions, whether purchases or de-acquisitions, of any of the library’s collections.